Preygle/PyCritic/README.md

 F1 Score
 H.M of Precision and Recall

+Precision: Ratio of Actual positives by total positives identified.
+True Positives / (True Positives + False Positives)

+Recall :Ratio of identified positives by actual positives.
-Precision: True Positives / (True Positives + False Positives) Recall :True Positives / (True Positives + False Negatives)
+True Positives / (True Positives + False Negatives)

+Macro F1 Score
+Mean of F1 scores

+Cross-Validation (CV)
+Splits training data in multiple parts, repeats training and testing on different parts (different splits) and averages the result.
+Makes sure your model isn’t just accidentally doing well on one lucky test split
+Here, cv = 3 means model and training and tested 3 times

+Confusion Matrix
+Table used to describe the performance of a classification model.
+Here, using Multiclass Classifier ( more than 2 ) namely (excellent, good, fair, poor)

 ​